Ethiopian Airlines flight to Nairobi in fatal crash

 The state-owned Ethiopian Airlines calls itself Africa's largest carrier and has ambitions of becoming the gateway to the continent.

-The crash comes as the country's reformist prime minister, Abiy Ahmed, has vowed to open up the airline and other sectors to foreign investment in a major transformation of the state-centered economy.
+The crash comes as Abiy Ahmed has vowed to open up the airline and other sectors to foreign investment in a major transformation of the state-centered economy.

 - AP